What are the Clearance Requirements for Emergency Exits?

 Emergency exits, or egress routes as many may know them by, have set clearance requirements to ensure building occupants have enough space to safely exit the building.
-The following dimensions help with creating a consistent environment for employees and have been proven to assist in meeting the most optimal emergency evacuation needs.
+These emergency exit clearance requirements, outlined by organizations like OSHA and NFPA, include:

-Egress capacity is based on the width of the component and the type of occupancy.
+Egress Capacity: These should be based on the width of the component and the type of occupancy.
 According to the NFPA, the most common capacity feet factor for stairs is 0.3 inches per person and all other modes of egress such as ramps and level areas are 0.2 inchers per person.

-Egress width requires that a door must be at least 32 inches in width to allow for the passage of wheelchairs.
+Minimum Width of Exit Route and Door: Emergency exit access must be at least 28 inches wide at all points, and the exit door itself should be at least 32 inches wide to allow for proper passage.
 However, that number can be reduced to 28 if the room is less than 70 square feet.
 The maximum width of an emergency evacuation door is 48 inches.

-Corridors at a minimum should be 36 inches wide for new buildings and 28 inches for already existing buildings.
+Corridors: At a minimum, corridors should be 36 inches wide for new buildings and 28 inches for already existing buildings.
 The ceiling should be at least 7.5 feet tall.

 As for ramps, the NFPA code allows for a 1-in-12 slope for a 6-inch or greater rise.
 Steeper yet shorter ramps are allowed but the single rise for a ramp is restricted to 30 inches.
 These are also in need of guards and handrails with the same specifications as stairways.